 The club will charge you membership though: from $7 per month with only 2 artworks to showcase.
 If you can prove that your work was affected by corona, you can apply for a free slot.

 More details and sign up here.

 Artnet is an online art gallery and auctions for all types of original artworks since 1989.
 The unique feature they offer is the price database since 1985 that will help you understand the market and price your work.
 The database isn’t free, plans start from $32.

 To sell your art you need to be selected in one of the galleries, but Artnet is clear about one moment: it is quite rare when galleries are accepting additional artists.
 To apply, you need to contact any member of the gallery jury panel via email.
 All emails are listed here.

-To create listing of your works, click here.
+To create a listing of your works, click here.
 The Art please team will review your pieces and admit you or not.

-Commission depends on your net price and market price and will be evaluated individually for you.
+The commission depends on your net price and market price and will be evaluated individually for you.